dfinity/examples/motoko/hello-angular-motoko/README.md

     ```
     Once the job completes, your application will be available at `http://localhost:4200`.

-    If you make any changes while in development mode, the project will recompile on both the Angular and motoko side.
+    If you make any changes while in development mode, the project will recompile on both the Angular and Motoko side.

 -----